FDL Europe Event: Towards a Mission Control for Planet Earth

 Panel discussion | Intro to FDL

-Oxford University, Satellite Applications Catapult, ESA & Nvidia
+University of Oxford, Satellite Applications Catapult, ESA & NVIDIA

 20:00 Refreshments & Networking

 While Earth Observation (EO) satellite imagery offers great potential to disaster responders, turning this data into usable tools often requires a manual and time consuming process.
 FDL Europe is looking to leverage state-of-the-art artificial intelligence (AI) to automate the creation of EO-based disaster impact maps.

 One-third of the world’s urban population lives in informal settlements, yet quite often, the location and size of these settlements is simply unknown.
 FDL Europe is looking to combine EO and AI to map these settlements, estimate population size and enable governments and aid organizations to better protect and support these vulnerable groups.